 Italian food is more than just Pasta and Pizza.
-In fact not only every region, but also every small village has its own very typical dishes, often made with ingredients that can be grown or found only in that area.
+Not only every region, but also, every small village has its own typical dishes, often made with ingredients that can be grown or found only in that area.
 From wild truffle sauce to wild pig salami sandwich, every little kiosk can be a pleasant surprise for your taste buds.
-And when the dinner is over, that´s is just the beginning because Gelato (ice cream) to go (in cones or little colourful buckets), cappuccino and espresso coffee are just waiting for you at every street corner.
+Then, just when you thought the dinner was over, there is the Gelato (ice cream).
+Sold in cones or colourful tubs, you can get it to go, and for coffee, cappuccino and espresso coffee are just waiting for you on every street corner.

-Italian Clothes, Italian fashion
+Italian Clothes.
+Italian Fashion

-Nowadays, however people dress much more casual.
-Italian fashion and style are famous all around the world and still today, many tourist, come to Italy just for having a shopping spree and visiting the most famous boutique in Rome and Milan (such as Versace, Dolce & Gabbana, Armani and many others).
-But fashion is not just a hobby for wealthy people only since many very good piece of clothing can be found in street markets as well.
-Sometimes real treasures can be found among the vendors of Porta Portese (Sunday street market in Rome) or La Montagnola (Friday and Saturday street market in Bologna) and many second hand shop are specializing in vintage clothing.
+Italy is famous all around the world for its fashion and style and tourists from all over come to shop and visit famous boutiques in Rome and Milan (such as Versace, Dolce & Gabbana, Armani and many others).
+Fashion is not just a hobby for wealthy people since you can find some great clothes at street markets too.
+Sometimes real treasures can be found among the vendors of Porta Portese, a Sunday street market in Rome or La Montagnola (the Friday/ Saturday street market in Bologna) Also, these days, many second hand shops specialize in vintage clothing.

-Italian Festivals, holidays, Celebrations
+Italian Festivals, Holidays and Celebrations

 Italian Children’s Games